 The Physician Education Program (PEP)

-The PEP, which commenced in 2002, was led by Professor John Wilson (now President of the Royal Australasian College of Physicians — RACP), who has been a constant source of input, ideas and encouragement over the journey.
+The PEP, which commenced in 2002, was led by Professor John Wilson (now President of the Royal Australasian College of Physicians — RACP), who has been a constant source of inspiration, ideas and encouragement over the journey.

 The PEP, again supported financially by the DHHS, involved 155 hours of lectures that started with five participating sites, and grew to 800 basic trainees attending every Thursday night across 90 hospital video-conferencing locations in Australia and New Zealand.
 (And we only owned one video conferencing system!)